Kings Norton Cemetery

 Book of Remembrance

-A Book of Remembrance is on display in the cemetery office reception area.
+A Book of Remembrance is on display just outside of the office reception area.
 This provides a lasting record and a simple but dignified memorial.
 A page is provided for each day of the year.
 The book is housed in a protective cabinet and is opened each day at the page displaying the current date so that entries may be seen on each anniversary date for many years to come.

 Entries may also be viewed online.